ADVANCED TUTORIALS

 command from it, if it is a correct date.

-If you assign a date to an item that is in the Inbox or Next Actions list, it will be automatically moved to the Calendar.
+Assigning a date to an item in the Inbox or Next Actions list immediately moves it to the Calendar.
 Likewise, if you remove the date from a Calendar event, it will be moved to the Next Actions list.

 :expected